digitalbrora/club-website/_posts/articles/2018-06-06-managerial-appointments.md

   William Powrie flanked by new manager, Steven Mackay, and new coach, Craig Campbell
 description: >-
-  Brora Rangers are delighted to announce the appointments of both Steven Mackay and Craig Campbell to their management team.
+  Brora Rangers are delighted to announce new appointments
 ---
 Brora Rangers are delighted to announce the appointments of both Steven Mackay and Craig Campbell to their management team and they will take up their positions with immediate effect.